 At Made by Pen, we strive to create unambiguous beautiful designed pieces.
 We balance innovation with creative flair and translate this to its simplest form.
-We are a studio that follows the foundation of minimal design.
+We are a studio that imbue the values of minimal design.
 In this blog, we briefly introduce this principle which influences our work.
+We acknowledge that in outlining principals we have drawn our work from expert sources of which are listed at the article end.

 Minimalism as a trend